flamapy/flamapy_docs/index.md

 ---

 ### <i class="fa-solid fa-arrow-right"></i> Easily Extensible
 * **Plugin Generator**: Simplifies the process of creating new plugins with a semi-automatic generator, making customization and expansion straightforward.
-* **Variability in Models**: Initially supports cardinality-based feature models, with the flexibility to easily incorporate other types like attributed feature models.
+* **Variability modelling in the wild**: Initially supports cardinality-based feature models, with the flexibility to easily incorporate other types like attributed feature models.

 ### <i class="fa-solid fa-life-ring"></i> Robust Solver Support

 * **PySAT Integration**: Utilizes the PySAT metasolver, offering access to more than ten distinct solvers.
 This diversity allows for optimal solution finding across various complex scenarios.

+* **BDD Integration**: Utilizes the CUBDD metasolver, offering efficient variability model analysis for some operations.

-### <i class="fa-brands fa-searchengin"></i> Comprehensive Operations
+### <i class="fa-brands fa-searchengin"></i> Easy to use, easy to integrate

-* **Multi-Model Operations**: Designed with capabilities for handling complex multi-model operations similar to those in Familiar.
+* **Easy-to-usa facade**: Designed with capabilities to analyse modes in python with just a line of code.
-* **Single-Model Focus**: Also supports operations targeted at single-model scenarios, providing versatility in usage.
+* **Command line direct use**: Easy to inegrate in any ecosystem.
+* **WASM support**: Run analysis in your browser.
+Currently, both flamapy and pysat are wasm compatible.
+Enable analysis with 0 configuration process.
+* **REST/SWAGGER available**: Integrate the tool in yours by means of a robust backend Rest API.

 {: .fs-6 .fw-300 }